 top of page

 Montessori education emphasizes following the child’s natural rhythms and sensitive periods.
-Between 12–24 months, children often enter a sensitive period for order and independence.
+Between 12 and 24 months, children often enter a sensitive period for order and independence.
 They are eager to imitate adults, participate in self-care, and take pride in mastering daily routines.
-Toilet learning during this window aligns with that natural drive.
+Toilet learning during this window aligns perfectly with that natural drive.

 Fostering Independence and Dignity